yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 Keep in mind that this information was found using trial-and-error-methods, so it might still be faulty or have unwanted side effects.

+=== uPnP ===

+'''uPnP''' is Universal Plug and Play.
+You can use either the LinkSys binary from the original firmware or the compiled version.

+Documentation and the background of uPnP can be found at ["OpenWrtDocs/upnp"]

 = Hardware =

 == LED ==